National Awards & Honours P-Z

 The Trudeau Foundation can award one fellowship per year to a visiting fellow.
 The regular Pierre Elliott Trudeau Foundation fellowship’s criteria of excellence and engagement also apply to the visiting fellowship.
 However, the visiting fellow’s affiliation to the host institution is different: the selected candidate is invited to take part in the host university’s activities for a residency period of approximately one year in the course of the three-year fellowship tenure.

 UBC – Dr. Chew Wei Memorial Prize in Cancer Research

-This is the inaugural year for a new prize for excellence in cancer research.
-One Dr. Chew Wei Memorial Prize in Cancer Research of $50,000 will be awarded annually to a Canadian who has made outstanding contributions to the treatment, amelioration, or cure for cancer.
+The Dr. Chew Wei Memorial Prize in Cancer Research of $50,000 will be awarded annually to a Canadian will be awarded annually to a Canadian physician or scientist who makes outstanding contributions to the treatment, amelioration, or development of therapies for cancer.
 Among the criteria that will be considered is a distinguished record of translating scientific discoveries into clinical applications, forging partnerships with scientists and others to foster cancer research or to implement discoveries, and cultivating future leaders in the field.
-The prize is awarded with the expectation that the recipient will continue to demonstrate excellence in their field of work and serve as leaders to other scientists in the field, sharing their insights for years to come.
+The prize is awarded with the expectation that the recipient will continue to make outstanding contributions in the future, since this is not a lifetime achievement award.

 World University Service of Canada (WUSC) - Lewis Perinbam Award in Internal Development